AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 >[!NOTE]
 >
->This feature will be enabled for all Marketo instances on the evening of Tuesday, May 11.

->[!NOTE]
->
 >Using the [IAB/ABC International Spiders and Bots List](https://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/), all open/click activity with an IP or User agent that matches anything from that list will be identified as bot activity and not get logged in Marketo.

 1. Click **Admin**.